Analysis | What to Know About Serious Covid Vaccine Reactions

 7. What’s known about the blood clots?

-A number of European countries in early March suspended use either of AstraZeneca’s vaccine or of doses from a particular batch of it following reports of blood clots in recipients, including one death in Austria and another in Denmark.
-The European Medicines Agency said it was investigating but noted there was no indication of a connection to the vaccine.
-It said that as of March 10, there had been 30 cases of thromboembolic events -- where a blot clot forms, breaks loose and is carried by the blood stream to block another vessel -- among nearly 5 million people who’d received the AstraZeneca vaccine in the European Union -- an incidence no higher than that seen in the general population.
+Several countries, mainly in Europe, suspended use either of all AstraZeneca’s Covid vaccine or doses from a particular batch following reports of blood clots in recipients, including one death in Austria and another in Denmark.
+The European Medicines Agency said it was investigating, but noted there was no indication of a connection to the vaccine.
+The company said on March 14 that the number of cases -- 37 out of 17 million shots administered -- was lower than what would be expected to occur naturally in a general population of that size.
+It also said that participants getting the vaccine in studies had fewer clots than those given placebo.

 8. What about the cases of Bell’s palsy?